 Is your home workspace too distracting?

-As well as having a physical and mental separation of your work and home environment, give some thought to designing your space to be comfortable during a typical 8-hour workday.
+Next, give some thought to designing your space to be comfortable during a typical 8-hour workday.
 Purchase an ergonomic chair, make sure there is decent lighting in the room where you work, and set up a temperature-controlled environment with appropriate ventilation.

 5. Prioritize Facetime